 I was angry at myself for failing to stand up for my given identity and against a tradition I felt was demeaning.
 And I am fully aware that those calling me Mrs. were also seduced into thinking that it was okay because, well, tradition.

-And honestly, the reasons to keep a maiden name are too obvious for me to list.
+And honestly, the reasons to keep a maiden name are too apparent for me to list.

 Male Reaction to Traditions

 I have heard various responses from men over the years.
-Essentially, they are misguided while thoroughly missing the point.
+Essentially, they are misguided, missing the point thoroughly.
 Such as, “Why keep your maiden name when it is a patriarchal name passed down through centuries anyway?”
 Sigh.

-My maiden name was a name brought over from Sweden in the late 1800’s by my patriarchal ancestors.
-If I would have done some research into my ancestry when I was younger, I could have snagged a name from the matriarchal side of my family just to stir things and start the ball rolling.
+My maiden name was a name brought over from Sweden in the late 1800s by my patriarchal ancestors.
+If I had done some research into my ancestry when I was younger, I could have snagged a name from the matriarchal side of my family to stir things and start the ball rolling.

 But that is not the point.
 The point is keeping the name I was born with to preserve my own identity.

-There are also those men who seem offended, dismayed or hurt when their partners choose not to take their names once married.
-Well, gentlemen it is us who should feel offended, dismayed and hurt.
-Furthermore, it really is not about just you.
+There are also those men who seem offended, dismayed, or hurt when their partners choose not to take their names once married.
+Well, gentlemen, it is we who should feel offended, dismayed, and hurt.
+Furthermore, it’s not just about you.

 The Two Shall Become One